tustin2121/James_Somerton_Transcripts/_videos/CODEBREAKER.md

 Food for thought: the term "companion" in history almost *always* was used to describe romantic or sexual relations,<sup cn></sup> not "buds" or "gal pals".
 That's why the movie *Long-Term Companion* is called that and not "Long-Term Friend With Benefits".

+It's almost as if our ancestors never really expected homophobia or sex-phobia to be a serious issue.
+Instead we have to dig through implications, through innuendo, through double-entendres that were meant to be dirty jokes, that somehow survived over centuries, but whose double meanings can be dismissed as... just being from a different time.
+We have to dig.
+Maybe not because our ancestors saw same-sex relations and gender non-conformity as *shameful*.
+But instead because they took all of it completely for granted.

 </james>
 <from></from>
 </compare>